 If you are not comfortable with providing a urine or blood sample, you should refuse to give consent to such testing.
 If a driver refuses, the police must obtain a search warrant from a Judge, based upon probable cause that the driving is driving while intoxicated and if granted, the police can then force a driver to give blood or urine for testing.
 If a warrant is issued, then you have to comply.

 If you or someone you know has been arrested on any charges related to driving under the influence of alcohol or drugs, you should consult an experienced attorney immediately.
 A knowledgeable DUI/DWI lawyer will be able to review you case, see if the actions taken by the government were authorized or proper, and explain what consequences you are facing in your specific situation.

 New Jersey Drunk Driving Attorney Edward M. Janzekovich Can Help Drivers Facing DUI / DWI Charges

-An arrest for driving under the influence of alcohol or drugs can have life-changing consequences for any driver.
-Such a charge, and possible trial, can also be extremely complicated, especially when specific tests or scientific evidence is involved.
-If you are charged with drunk driving or driving under the influence of any substance in New Jersey, an experienced DWI/DUI attorney can make all the difference.
+A charge for operating a motor vehicle while under the influence of drugs or alcohol can result in serious and complicated penalties that affect you and your loved ones.
+Defending drivers charged with DWI / DUI can also involve complicated evidentiary issues.
+A knowledgeable attorney will know how to review the case.
+An experienced DUI attorney can make all the difference.
 To speak with an experienced New Jersey DWI lawyer about your situation, call us at 732-257-1137 or contact us online today.
 We serve clients throughout the state of New Jersey.